 Any Book-Entry Interest in one of the Global Bonds that is transferred to a person who takes delivery in the form of a Book-Entry Interest in any other Global Bond of the same series will, upon transfer, cease to be a Book-Entry Interest in the first-mentioned Global Bond and become a Book-Entry Interest in such other Global Bond, and accordingly will thereafter be subject to all transfer restrictions, if any, and other procedures applicable to Book-Entry Interests in such other Global Bond for as long as it remains such a Book-Entry Interest.
-In connection with such transfer, appropriate adjustments will be made to reflect a decrease in the principal amount of the first-mentioned Global Bond and a corresponding increase in the principal amount of the other Global Bond, as applicable.
+In connection with such transfer, appropriate adjustments will be made to reflect a decrease in the principal amount of the first-mentioned Global Bond, as applicable.